bluescarni/piranha/doc/sphinx/fundamental_types.rst

 On the C++ side Piranha provides a set of additional fundamental numerical types that can interoperate with the C++ fundamental types and that can be used with Piranha's generic algorithms and data structures (e.g., as coefficient types in a polynomial).
-On the Python side, Piranha's fundamental types are automatically translated to/from corresponding Python types.
+On the Python side, Piranha's fundamental types are automatically translated to/from corresponding Python types whenever Pyranha's routine and data structures are used.

 The ``integer`` type
 --------------------